jmarlon/jmarlon/README.md

 I am a **Senior Research Scientist & Lecturer** at the Yale School of the Environment and the **Executive Director** of the Yale Center for Geospatial Solutions.
 My work focuses on **climate change, public opinion, and data-driven communication**.

 I lead research and the development of **interactive data visualization tools** that help translate climate science into actionable insights.

+### 🔥 What I Work On
+- **Paleofire & Climate History** 🌿🔥
+  Investigating past wildfires and their relationship to climate change using charcoal records and paleoclimatic data.
+- **Understanding Risk Perception** 🌎🔍
+  Studying how people perceive climate risks and how to communicate uncertainty effectively for better decision-making.

 Some of my projects include:

 ### 🔹 Interactive Data & Maps
 - **[Yale Climate Opinion Maps (U.S.)](https://climatecommunication.yale.edu/visualizations-data/ycom-us/)**